cplett/cplett.github.io/page/xtb/7-oniom.md

 </div>
 {% include defaulttab.html id="open-5-2" %}

-After the optimization is complete, you can examine the different `*.log` and `*.xyz` files.
+After the optimization succeeds, you can examine the different `*.log` and `*.xyz` files.

-In this case, we are constraining the total charges (via `--chrg`) of the inner:outer regions to 0:0.
+In this case, we are constraining the total charges (via **--chrg**) of the inner:outer regions to 0:0.
 Try running the calculation without this constraint and observe how the results change.
-Additionally, you can experiment with increasing or decreasing the inner region size (e.g., by including more metal nodes or adding organic linkers).
+In addition, you can try to increase/decrease inner region size (e.g., take more metal nodes, or include organic linkers).